Doing-it-All with Bounded Work and Communication: Introduction

 We say that a parameter is \emph{known} when it can be used in the code of an algorithm.
-The parameters $p$ and $t$ are always known in this paper.
-When the parameter $f$ is explicitly referred to in performance bounds, then this indicates that the algorithm is designed to optimize performance for the number of crashes that is assumed to be at most~$f$.
+The parameters $p$ and $t$ are always known.
+When the parameter $f$ appears in performance bounds, then this indicates that the algorithm is designed to optimize performance for the number of crashes that is at most~$f$.
 When $f<p$ is used as a parameter then $f$ is known.
-(Observe that when $f$ is not used in the code of an algorithm as a parameter then the only thing that is known about $f$ is that $f\le p-1$.)
-It so happens that if $f$ appears in the code of an algorithm in this paper, then the corresponding communication complexity depends on $f$, whereas the bounds on the work complexity involve only $p$ and~$t$.
+When $f$ is not used in the code of an algorithm then it is only known that $f\le p-1$.
+It so happens that if $f$ appears in an algorithm in this paper, then the corresponding communication complexity depends on $f$, whereas the bounds on the work complexity involve only $p$ and~$t$.

-We find it useful to consider crashes in an adversarial setting, in which a malicious adversary, causes processors to crash.
+We consider an adversarial setting, in which a nefarious adversary causes processors to crash.
 An adversary is \emph{$f$-bounded} if $f<p$ is an upper bound on the number of crashes in any execution.
-When stating a performance bound for a known $f<p$ we normally state that the bound holds ``for an $f$-bounded adversary for a known $f<p$.''
+When stating a performance bound for a known $f<p$ we normally state that the bound holds ``for an $f$-bounded adversary.''
 The $(p-1)$-bounded adversary is called \emph{unbounded}.
 An $f$-bounded adversary is called \emph{linearly bounded} if $f\le c\,p$, for some positive constant $c<1$.
-Our algorithms always solve \DA\ when exposed to the unbounded adversary, but their message complexity may sometimes be especially efficient when the adversary is linearly-bounded.
+Our algorithms always solve \DA\ when exposed to the unbounded adversary, but their message complexity may be especially efficient when the adversary is linearly-bounded.

 We call a deterministic algorithm \emph{constructive} if its code can be produced by a deterministic sequential algorithm in time polynomial in~$t$ and~$p$.
 This is in contrast with \emph{nonconstructive} algorithms that may rely on combinatorial objects that are only known to exist.
 Methodologically, starting with a constructive algorithm, we trade constructiveness for better effort bounds in producing nonconstructive algorithms.